 - Practice at home any techniques or activities you have learned in groups.
 Many have a ‘carry over’ effect so the benefits can be felt beyond the period of activity.

-There are two types of music therapy: ‘active’ involves the use of instruments and voice, and ‘passive’ involves simply listening to music.
-Many of the techniques used in speech and language therapy are also used here.
+There are two types of music therapy: ‘active’ involves the use of voice (including speech and language therapy), instruments and movement, while ‘passive’ involves structured listening to music.

 Music therapists are trained to design specific music programmes for individuals or groups according to their emotional, physical, social and cognitive abilities.
 Sessions may include the use of music improvisation, both playing and listening to music, song writing and performance.